Weltraumschaf/blog.weltraumschaf.de/content/blog/Hardening-Your-SSHd-with-Ansible.md

 backend = %(sshd_backend)s
 ```

 This example shows the default which are sufficient for the most cases.
-The only import part is the `enabled = true` option.
+The only import part is the `enabled = true` option and restart the daemon: `systemctl restart fail2ban.service`.
 Now a user have maximum five tries to login to SSH before he get banned for ten minutes.
 Of course you can also tweak these settings in the`jail.local` according to your paranoia level.

 ---